edeldelgado90/bluethoot-morpheo/README.md

-A Qt test project playing with blueethoot
+A Qt test project playing with bluetooth